Diploma in English Law and Practical Legal Skills

 Points for attorneys-at-law (both OIRP and ORA)

 Both Deans of OIRP and ORA agreed to reward attorneys-at-law participating in the Diploma programme with professional excellence points (punkty szkolenia zawodowego).
-The number of points granted by OIRP will be corresponding with the exact amount of hours of the whole programme (2 points per hour).
-The number granted by ORA will amount to 6 points for the meetings in 2019 and in the year 2020 successful completion of Diploma course will be considered as fulfillment of the professional excellence obligations for 2019 (they will be granted the required number of points in the year 2020).
+The number of points granted by OIRP will be corresponding with the exact number of hours of the whole programme (2 points per hour).
+The number granted by ORA will amount to 6 points for the meetings in 2020 and in the year 2021 successful completion of Diploma course will be considered as fulfilment of the professional excellence obligations for 2020 (they will be granted the required number of points in the year 2021).